 About

-A daily life disrupted by disproportionate disturbances
+A daily life disrupted by disproportionate noise and vibrations

-Since the summer of 2021, thousands of residents along metro lines 1 and 5 in Brussels have been experiencing excessive noise and vibrations caused by the premature wear of the wheels on the new M7 metro trains, resulting from manufacturing defects.
+Since the summer of 2021, thousands of residents along metro lines 1 and 5 of the STIB-MIVB in Brussels have been experiencing excessive noise and vibrations caused by the premature wear of the wheels on the new M7 metro trains, resulting from manufacturing defects.
 The intense noise penetrates homes, and the vibrations make walls shake, even causing objects to move.

 The metro operates daily from 5 am to 1 am, meaning 20 hours out of 24, with a train passing every 1.5 minutes during peak hours.
 This leaves barely four hours of daily respite, which is far from sufficient to ensure restful sleep.
 Even the Minister of Mobility acknowledges that the disturbances are disproportionate: occasional metro noise might be acceptable, but the current intensity makes the situation unbearable.